-A child who has experienced sexual abuse or any other type of abuse or neglect should be encouraged to seek out a trusted adult.
-Children may be more reluctant to disclose sexual abuse than physical abuse and neglect and may only disclose sexual abuse indirectly.
+A child who has experienced any type of abuse or neglect should be encouraged to seek out a parent or trusted adult.
+Children may be reluctant to disclose abuse and may only disclose sexual abuse indirectly.
 As a parent or trusted adult, it is important to be calm and comforting if your child or another child confides in you.
-Reassure the child that he or she did the right thing by telling you.
+Reassure the child that they did the right thing by telling you.